basnijholt/unidep/README.md

 #### `unidep conda`

-Use `unidep conda` on a `requirements.yaml` file and output the conda installable dependencies.
+Use `unidep conda` on a `requirements.yaml` file and output the conda installable dependencies on the current platform (default).
 See `unidep conda -h` for more information:

 <!-- CODE:BASH:START -->